Menu

 As a business, we need to generate revenue to sustain our content.
 We have financial relationships with some companies we cover, earning commissions when readers purchase from our partners or share information about their needs.
 These relationships do not dictate our advice and recommendations.
 Our editorial team independently evaluates and recommends products and services based on their research and expertise.
 Learn more about our process and partners here.

-Most advertising agencies make money by brainstorming and developing creative assets for their clients, including traditional advertising campaigns and content marketing pieces, like blogs and social media posts.
+Most advertising agencies make money by brainstorming and developing creative assets for their clients.
+This can involve creating traditional advertising campaigns and digital marketing pieces, like blogs and social media posts.
+You may want to focus on a specific niche audience, but whether you’re targeting a broad client base or a narrow one, you’ll need a unique value proposition that helps your business stand out from other agencies.

-You can use several pricing models to charge your clients.
-The best one for your business depends on what type of work you do and how you work with your clients.
+The best pricing model for your business will depend on the specific services you’ll provide and how you’ll work with your clients.
 You’ll need to decide if you’ll charge per hour, per project or according to a fixed retainer model, in which a client pays an agreed-upon amount in advance for a certain number of service hours.

 A flexible or hybrid approach with different payment structures can help you meet clients’ needs while allowing them to stay on budget.